 Matthew Tkachuk leads Panthers into Stanley Cup Final after low-scoring conference finals

-FORT LAUDERDALE — Matthew Tkachuk received a question on Tuesday, asking if his blood started boiling when he crossed the city limits into Edmonton.
+FORT LAUDERDALE, Fla. — Matthew Tkachuk received a question on Tuesday, asking if his blood started boiling when he crossed the city limits into Edmonton.

 Tkachuk, a former star for the Oilers’ Alberta rivals, the Calgary Flames, has since traded in his hatred for Edmonton to take up a grudge against Florida’s rival, Tampa (who the Panthers dispatched in the first round).
 So he shrugged off his old rivalry.